nithssh/Praetorian/README.md

 # Praetorian
 Build exclusive communities with this bot for email-verifying new server members, before giving them access to the server.
 The email has to belong to a set of specific configurable domains.

-It was made to be used by communities like college gaming clubs / esports teams, etc. but can obviously be used for other purposes.
+Made to be used by communities like college gaming clubs / esports teams, etc. but can obviously be used for other purposes.

 ## Invite

-Invite link *with* admin permission [here](https://discord.com/api/oauth2/authorize?client_id=835201049701646336&permissions=8&scope=bot).
+Invite link with admin permission [here](https://discord.com/api/oauth2/authorize?client_id=835201049701646336&permissions=8&scope=bot).

-Admin permission is required for the `setup`, and `configure autoverifyall` commands only, but because of the way role heirarcy works, the bot works most reliably when given admin.
+Admin permission is only strictly required by the `setup`, and `configure autoverifyall` commands, but because of the way role heirarcy works, the bot works most reliably when given admin and the role is near the top of the list.

+Make sure to read the `help` message and run the `setup` command after adding the bot to a server.

+Note that the bot will only respond to messages in the verification channel it set up if any, especially once the `setup` command is run.
+So if the bot is not responding to your commands you might want to make sure you're using the right channel.

 ## Commands
 `verify`, `code`, `help`, `setup`, `configure`

 The default prefix is `!`.
 Use the `help` command to get an up-to-date explaination of these commands.

+The bot will process commands any text channel if:
+- It is the `!setup` command
+- It is the `!configure setcmdchannel` command
+- The command channel is not set yet (either through `!setup` or `!configure`)

+All the commands in the command channel (named "*Verification*" initially) will be processed.

 ```
 / COMMAND STRUCTURE